Using Bach Flower Remedies To Naturally Treat Panic Attacks

 Mimulus

-Mimulus is suited to individuals who experience panic attacks driven by specific fears or phobias.
-It addresses known anxieties and helps individuals confront and overcome them with courage and resilience.
-Panic attacks triggered by specific situations, such as public speaking, flying, or facing social interactions, can find relief with Mimulus.
+Mimulus is helpful for people who have panic attacks caused by specific fears or phobias.
+It helps address known anxieties and supports people in facing and overcoming them with confidence.
+If your panic attacks are triggered by situations like public speaking, flying, or social interactions, Mimulus can offer support by helping you face your fears and feel calm.

 White Chestnut

-White Chestnut Bach flower remedy holds particular relevance for individuals experiencing persistent, racing thoughts and mental turmoil during panic attacks.
-It is often recommended for those who find their minds overwhelmed with repetitive or intrusive thoughts, which can contribute to heightened anxiety and a sense of inner unrest.
+White Chestnut Bach flower remedy is helpful for people who experience persistent, racing thoughts and an overactive mind.
+It's often recommended for people who struggle with repetitive or intrusive thoughts, which can increase anxiety and cause overthinking or catastrophising which only then fuels the cycle of panic.

 These are just a few examples of Bach flower remedies that can be beneficial for panic attacks.
 It's important to remember that each individual is unique, and remedies should be selected based on their specific emotional state and needs.
 Often there may be underlying issues that come into play as well (such as past trauma) so it’s important to take a wider view.
 If you'd like to view descriptions for all 38 remedies, you can do so via the link below.
 Working with a qualified Bach flower practitioner can help determine the most appropriate remedies for individual circumstances.